elljoh/Environmental-Intelligence-Suite/docs/api-tokens.md

 # API Auth Tokens

-In order to programatically access Weather Operations Center APIs for asset import and registration of custom geospatial queries, users need to generate JWT access tokens using their `apiKey`.
+In order to programatically access Weather Operations Center APIs for operations like asset import, registration of custom geospatial queries, etc., users need to generate JWT access tokens using their `apiKey`.

 Shell example with curl: